seanharrington256/WildIris-Nanopore-Workflow/README.md

 ```

 ## Trim adapters with porechop

-The porechop "check_reads" option removes the need to specify adapters.
+The porechop "check\_reads" option removes the need to specify adapters.
 It will automatically check and detemrine which ones to remove.

 ```
-porechop --check_reads 1000 -i raw_reads.fastq -o adapter_trimmed.fastq
+porechop --check_reads 1000 -i Kphil49844-ONT-1.fastq.gz -o adapter_trimmed.fastq
 ```

 ## Filter reads with filtlong
 This step is optional.
 I did not run it through my first attempts.

 ```
-filtlong --min_mean_q 80 --min_length 2000 <adapter_trimmed.fastq> > filtered.fq
+filtlong --min_mean_q 80 --min_length 2000 adapter_trimmed.fastq > filtered.fq
 ```

 ## Read Assessment with Nanoplot